The city won’t be taking over the top floor of the former Denver Post building downtown.

 The Hancock administration’s proposal to pay $9.88 million to sublease the 11th floor of the 101 W. Colfax Ave. building failed to gain approval from a majority of City Council members Monday evening.

-Six council members voted against the measure: Candi Cdebaca, Debbie Orego, Kevin Flynn, Chris Hines, Amanda Sandoval and Amanda Sawyer.
+Six council members voted against the measure: Candi Cdebaca, Debbie Ortega, Kevin Flynn, Chris Hinds, Amanda Sandoval and Amanda Sawyer.

 Six council members supported the measure: Kendra Black, Stacie Gilmore, Chris Herndon, Paul Kashmann, Robin Kniech and Jolon Clark.

 Councilwoman Jamie Torres was absent.
 She did not respond to a request for comment Tuesday.

 Explaining her nay vote, Ortega said the city needs to be “more methodical about how we are leasing space.”